mkiser/WTFJHT/guide/internet-security.md

   facebook: /public/internet-security-guide-f.jpg
 ---

-This is a quick and dirty guide to basic internet security for the normal internet users.
+This is a quick and dirty guide to basic internet security for normal internet users.
 If you're engaging in nefarious activities online (i.e. torrenting content) this guide is insufficient.
-What follows are the six things everyone can to do to protect themselves on the internet.
+What follows are the six things everyone can do to protect themselves on the internet.

 **TO BE COMPLETELY CLEAR**: I am **not** an internet security expert.
 Follow this guide at your own risk.
 It's your own damn fault if you get pw3ned.
 Take this quiz to see if you can [outsmart internet scammers](https://www.opendns.com/phishing-quiz/){:target="_blank"}.

-**tl;dr** true internet security requires a behavior change.
+**tl;dr** true internet security requires behavior change.
 This free guide will provide a “good enough” starting point for regular people using the internet in regular ways.

 That said, here’s how to protect yourself on the internet in 20-minutes or less – or your money back.